I wrote the following tunes, except where noted. See lyrics page for, well, the lyrics. And, the lyrics will follow each tune on this page.

 Verse One

-Get closer you can hear the sighs of people playing with a pack of lies.
+Get closer you can hear the sighs of people playing with the pack of lies.

 Verse Two

-Nobody wins and nobody ties, when you’re playing with a pack of lies.
+Nobody wins, nobody ties, when they’re playing with a pack of lies.

 Verse Three

-You’re gonna need to find a way to rise, when you get hit with a pack of lies.
+You’ll need to find a way to rise, when you get hit with the pack of lies.

 Verse Four